-Thank You Henry Rollins for Your Offensive Comments About Depression and Suicide
+Offensive Comments About Depression and Suicide

-(Reprinted from The Huffington Post: Malinowski Thinks)
+(Updated from The Huffington Post: Malinowski Thinks)

-This summer, Punk Rock icon, actor and writer Henry Rollins wrote a controversial opinion piece entitled ‘Fuck Suicide’ for the L.A.
+About Anthony Bourdain actor Val Kilmer posted on Facebook “So selfish.
+You’ve given us cause to be so angry.”
+Famously in 2014 Punk Rock icon, actor and writer Henry Rollins wrote a controversial opinion piece entitled ‘Fuck Suicide’ for the L.A.
 Weekly in which he viciously criticized those who commit suicide, including Robin Williams, who killed himself after a long battle with depression.
 “How in the hell could you possibly do that to your children?”
 Rollins wrote.
 “When someone negates their existence, they cancel themselves out in my mind.
 I have many records, books and films featuring people who have taken their own lives, and I regard them all with a bit of disdain.”

 As much as I loathe all of these insensitive and offensive comments I am grateful that they have opened up an international dialog that is rarely that covered in our media and news outlets.
 However, amid the clamor, I believe that these public figures articulated some very real and strongly held beliefs that those who commit suicide and struggle with mental illness are weak, selfish and lack courage.
 That they should “pull themselves up by their boot straps” and “just snap out of it.”
 And that they don’t deserve our sympathy because “they did it to themselves.”
 I know that these horribly misguided comments are made over dinner tables, during happy hour and into cell phones because I have heard them.
 Most mental health professionals would agree that suicide is too often a result of mental illness.